Simeto/mbta-landing/README.md

 # mbta-landing
-MBTA API v3 -  board
+MBTA API v3 -  board with globalCOntext and useReducer